5 Credit Cards That Won't Hike Your Interest Rate If You Pay Late

 3. Barclaycard Ring.
 This card allows customers to interact with the card issuer and help shape its terms and conditions.
 Community members propose new ideas and vote for ways to make the card better.
 In addition, cardholders can ask questions online directly to the three community managers.
 So not coincidentally, it also has a very simplified structure for its rates and fees.
 All cardholders receive a standard interest rate of 8% (not 7.99%), which applies to new purchases, balance transfers, and even cash advances, with no penalty interest rate.
 There is no annual fee for this card.

 4. Citi Simplicity.
 Simplicity lives up to its name by offering no late fees and no penalty interest rates.
-But in addition, it also offers the longest promotional financing offer available — 21 months of 0% APR financing on both new purchases and balance transfers, with a 3% balance transfer fee.
+But in addition, it also offers the longest promotional financing offer available.
 There is no annual fee for this card.

 Whenever you plan to apply for a credit card, it’s good to know where your credit stands, since your credit score is a major factor in determining your interest rate.
 You can get copies of your free annual credit reports at AnnualCreditReport.com.